MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 There is an alternative (but in my opinion worse) approach that *does* allow all mods to be put inside of a single DLL: Let something automatically prepend the mod name/id to all of its structs and functions, before TCC compiles the object file.

 Making the assumption that different mods won't ever have identical names, this should allow all mod object files to be compiled into a single DLL.
-The game would then load one of the mod's functions with `dlsym()` by prepending the mod name/id to what it intended to load, like `init()`
+The game would then load one of the mod's functions using `dlsym()` by prepending the mod name/id to it

 # TODO